Jon Morgan

 Health care, education, extracurricular activities, and daycare fees are all included in the payments.
 The court has the authority to require that child support obligation be paid for college, transportation, and room and board as the kid grows older.

 The amount owed is based on both parent's income and the child's length of time with each parent.
-When calculating a business owner's income for child support, it's critical to evaluate all relevant expenses and factors to arrive at a fair figure for both parties.
+According to the information available from The Balance, Income Shares Model calculations reveal that, on average, 30% of a business owner's gross income is adjusted for relevant expenses before determining the child support payment, ensuring a fair assessment for both parties involved.

 Different Sources of Income